Coronavirus (COVID-19) Preparedness Information Learn More

 Dr. Glover is Board Qualified in Foot and Ankle Surgery and Reconstruction.

-Dr. Pienkos comes to RRHS after serving as chief of orthopedic surgery at Blanchfield Army Community Hospital in Fort Campbell, KY.
+Brian Pienkos, MD comes to Rutherford Orthopaedics after serving as chief of orthopedic surgery at Blanchfield Army Community Hospital in Fort Campbell, KY.
 He completed his residency in orthopedic surgery at Madigan Army Medical Center in Tacoma, WA.
 Prior to that, he earned his medical degree from Eastern Virginia Medical School in Norfolk, VA.

 He also holds a bachelor’s degree in science from the College of William and Mary in Williamsburg, VA.
 Additionally, he holds the rank of Lieutenant Colonel in the United States Army and served as an orthopedic surgeon with both the 240th Forward Surgical Team in Iraq and the 541st Forward Surgical Team in Afghanistan.